the IDEA

 TESS nurtured a spirit of openness and generosity, where a mix of talented writers, editors, and publishers helped a group of aspiring academics, from advanced graduate students to senior scholars, learn more about the art and craft of storytelling.
 The experimental exercises and exchanges sparked a newfound sense of creativity and freedom toward my own writing, which I know I couldn’t have found on my own.

-Gregg Mitman, William Coleman and Vilas Research Professor of History, Medical History, and Environmental Studies, University of Wisconsin-Madison and ERC Research Professor, Rachel Carson Center for Environment and Society
+Gregg Mitman has served as the William Coleman and Vilas Research Professor of History, Medical History, and Environmental Studies, University of Wisconsin-Madison and is the ERC Research Professor, Rachel Carson Center for Environment and Society

 TESS rewired my brain (in a good way!), and the friends and connections I made are like gold.